vladopajic/go-test-coverage/README.md

 # When specified reported file paths will not contain local prefix in the output
 local-prefix: "github.com/org/project"

+# (optional)
+# When specified coverage check will use source code on specified path.
+# This is only usefull for monorepo project.
+source-dir: "./project"

 # Holds coverage thresholds percentages, values should be in range [0-100]
 threshold:
   # (optional; default 0)